-Since 1991, Plan-B has developed and produced unique and socially conscious theatre, mostly created by Utah playwrights.
+Since 1991, Plan-B has developed and produced unique and socially conscious theatre created by Utah playwrights.

 We believe the best way to serve our community is to reflect it onstage – to create conversation, to provide an opportunity for patrons to think a little differently, to consider a point-of-view that may have been previously foreign, to listen in a way they may not have before.

-As noted by the Dramatists Guild of America, Plan-B is the only professional theatre company in the United States producing full seasons of new work by local playwrights and the only one to devote an entire season to the work of a local, living playwright (Matthew Ivan Bennett, 2008/09 and Eric Samuelsen, 2013/14, aka the #SeasonOfEric).
+The Dramatists Guild of America has recognized Plan-B as the only professional theatre company in the United States producing full seasons of new work by local playwrights.
 We are also the only theatre company in Utah history to have toured coast-to-coast, to have toured internationally and to have transferred an intact production off-Broadway.
 We are also the only Utah theatre company committed to producing at least one play of LGBTQ interest each season.

-The Lab, launched in 2008, is an innovative artist community of 12 playwrights that allows us to build relationships with playwrights rather than plays.
+The Lab, launched in 2008, is a community of 11 established playwrights that allows us to build relationships with playwrights rather than plays.